openstack/manila/doc/source/devref/experimental_apis.rst

 a stable state, and an experimental feature should not be left in that state any longer than necessary.

-Because experimental APIs have no conventional deprecation period, the Manila core team may optionally choose to remove any experimental versions of an API at the same time that a microversioned stable version is added.
+Because experimental APIs have no conventional deprecation period, the manila core team may optionally choose to remove any experimental versions of an API at the same time that a microversioned stable version is added.